cultuurnet/stoplight-docs-uitpas/docs/registering-ticket-sales.md

 After the user has selected an UiTPAS tariff, your website or application continues with its regular flow for completing the sale like payment (for the discounted price) etc.

 When your regular flow successfully finishes, you need to [register the ticket sale](/reference/UiTPAS.v2.json/paths/~1ticket-sales/post).
-If you don't register the ticketsale correctly, the organizer can not get reimbursed for the discount within the UiTPAS financial flow.
+If you don't register the ticket sale correctly, the organizer can not get reimbursed for the discount within the UiTPAS financial flow.

 > If the user had no UiTPAS tariffs, or did not select one, you do not need to register your ticket sale with UiTPAS.